zxiebb/zxiebb.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi!
-I am a second-year undergraduate student majoring in Computer Science & Biochemistry and Cell Biology in The Hong Kong University of Science and Technology (HKUST). ]
+I am a second-year undergraduate student majoring in Computer Science & Biochemistry and Cell Biology in The Hong Kong University of Science and Technology (HKUST).

 Education
 ------